Rouen Métropole Basket

-Rouen Métropole Basket, shortly named RMB, is a professional basketball club founded in 2011, based in Rouen, France.
+Rouen Métropole Basket, shortly named RMB, are a professional basketball club founded in 2011, based in Rouen, France.
 The team currently plays in the LNB Pro B, the French second division.

 History

 After playing in the Pro B for one year, the club received a wild card for the 2014–15 Pro A season.
 The team was relegated back to Pro B after the 2015–16 Pro A season.